Yogayu/youxinyu/content/en/home/experience.md

   description = """
   Design and develop an online deep learning course for humanists

-  - 7,555 applications submitted by 31,000 registered participants, only 1,276 (4.1%) were accepted
+  - More than 31,000 students registered, 5,999 of whom submitted proposal, and only 1,276 students were selected (4.1%, 16.9%).
   - Mentor: Francis Steen, Mark Turner and Rajesh Kasturirangan
   - Repo: https://github.com/yogayu/deepLearningCourse
   """